aswianba/notesapp/README.md

 # notesapp

-App is develop considering below format of data from api:
+App is developed considering below format of data from api:
 {
   "notes": [
     {